You are prohibited from communicating any unlawful, harmful, offensive... You get it. Common Sense.

 If you wish to produce wearables for your own student organization only, go ahead.
 Just make sure you follow the Number Two Rule.

 For branding coherence, use the standard SUTD template.
-The easiest way to print name cards would be ordering through the Office of Student Life, but you can also ask for the Illustrator template from the Office of Student Life if you wish to print the name cards on your own.
+The easiest way to print name cards would be ordering through the Office of Student Life.
+Office of Student Life will email students once every term to collect name card orders, please keep a lookout at your email for this announcement.
 Note that you will have to pay for the name cards yourself.

 The Marketing Office has decided to retain control over all revenue-generating sales of items that use the SUTD brand.
 If you are deeply interested in selling such items, you may join the student Co-Op that they have initiated.